Skip to main content

 Specific master’s degree requirements for admission vary among universities and degree topics, but the process typically begins by filling out an application for enrollment.

 Once you’ve applied, an admission counselor can help you through the rest of the acceptance process, Martin said.
-If you’re still unsure about which degree program is right for you, the admission counselor can help you talk through your goals and find the best fit.
+If you’re still unsure about which degree program is right for you, an admission counselor can help you talk through your goals and find the best fit.

-An admission counselor can also help you determine if any standardized testing is required for admission.
+Admission counselors can also help you determine if any standardized testing is required for admission.
 While some graduate schools require standardized testing like the GRE or GMAT, many online programs don’t require any such assessments, Dominguez said.

 Before being admitted into a master's degree program, you’ll also need to demonstrate that you’ve already earned a bachelor’s degree.
-While an official transcript will need to be requested from your undergraduate program, having an unofficial record of your college education, such as a copy of your transcript or even a diploma, can help keep the application process moving forward while you wait for the official record, said Dominguez.
+While an official transcript will need to be requested from your undergraduate program, having an unofficial record of your college education, such as a copy of your transcript or even a diploma, can help keep the application process moving forward while you wait for the official record, Dominguez said.

 Be sure to review your past educational and professional experience with your admission counselor, too.

 If you’re applying to a master’s degree in a new field, you may need to take some foundational courses to get you up to speed on the subject before enrolling.
-But if you’ve already completed some graduate level coursework or have certain types of relevant professional experience, you may be able to apply that learning to your program to save time and reduce the cost of a master’s degree.
+But if you’ve already completed some graduate-level coursework or have certain types of relevant professional experience, you may be able to apply that learning to your program to save time and reduce the cost of a master’s degree.

 Additional admission requirements can vary by program, Martin said.
 A business master’s degree program might require a professional resume, for example, and a creative writing program may require a writing sample.